MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/wrap-issues.md

 ## Cannot sign in to a Wrapped Mobile App or cannot see data

-If you cannot sign in to your Wrapped Mobile App, please verify that your AAD app is properly configured and
+If you cannot sign in to your Wrapped Mobile App please verify that

+- Your AAD app is properly configured

 - All API permissions have been added correctly.
-Refer to the below and/or see Configure API Permissions
+Refer to the below and/or see [Configure API Permissions](https://docs.microsoft.com/en-us/power-apps/maker/common/wrap/how-to#configure-api-permissions).

 SignInFail_1.png

 - Ensure that admin Add-AdminAllowedThirdPartyApps script was run successfully.
 See Allow registered apps in your environment.